Book a Tour →

 Height: 150m

-Access: Short walk from Echo Point
+Access: Short walk from Echo Point; also visible from Scenic Skyway (270m above)

 Best View: From Katoomba Cascades